-The registration rate is $85 per person, or $76 for per person for groups of 3 or more from the same company (10% discount).
-Lunch is included with registration.
+Preregistration required as space is limited; the cost is $100/$90 per person for three or more registrations from the same company (10% discount), includes lunch.
 Online registrations will be charged a nominal processing fee.

 |To register by mail with check or PO:||To register online with a credit card:|